Skip to main content

 You create a situation where the agent understands context not just by 'domain specific knowledge that we found semantically, but also all of the connected concepts.'
 It mimics human associative thinking.
 When you think about a project, you recall the people, the meetings, and the constraints associated with it - not just files with similar names.

 This hybrid approach - the layered cake - creates a critical mass of context.
 It reduces hallucinations because the model is grounded in structured relationships, not just statistical likelihood.
 It amplifies the signal and cuts the noise.
-If you want agents that can own complex tasks, you have to give them this depth of context.
+If you want autonomous AI agents that can own complex tasks, you have to give them this depth of context.
 Anything less is just a glorified search bar.

 Building intelligent systems